furkan-dogu/react-weather-app/README.md

 - Shows information such as temperature, felt temperature, humidity, wind speed, and pressure.
 - When the location button is clicked, it redirects to the [OpenWeatherMap](https://openweathermap.org/) page containing information about the entered location.
 - It provides a warning when an invalid location is entered

+## Usage

+- Get an API key from [OpenWeatherMap](https://openweathermap.org/) and replace process.env.REACT_APP_API_KEY in Guncel.jsx and Haftalik.jsx with your API key.

 ## Technologies Used